BitBagCommerce/SyliusElasticsearchPlugin/README.md

 3. Clean your cache with `bin/console cache:clear` command.
 4. :tada:

 **Be aware!
 Elasticsearch does not handle dashes well.
 This plugin depends on the code field in Sylius resources.
-Plese use underscores instead of dashes in your code fields.**
+Please use underscores instead of dashes in your code fields.**

 ### Excluding options and attributes in the filter menu